 Other towns and villages worth visiting in the Lake District include:

 The Lake District covers an area of 912 miles2; it is 36 miles wide (east to west) and 40 miles (south to north); it is home to England’s tallest mountain, Scafell Pike (978 m); 16 large lakes including the country’s deepest (Wastwater) and longest (Windermere); 26 miles of coastline; home to 41,000 people; 23 conservation areas, and 55,690 hectares of SSSIs (Sites of Special Scientific Interest).

 It’s a truly impressive region of the UK that attracts visitors from all around the globe, young and old.

+The Lake District is a top destination for walkers of all ages and abilities.
+From gentle strolls to challenging climbs, there’s an assortment of scenic walks to try during your next Lake District getaway.
 Everybody who journeys to the Lake District will have their favourite walks, whether it’s along the promenade at Bowness-on-Windermere or walking the scree driven fells at Wastwater.
 Each trail is unique except for the one aspect they have in common – the amazing, show-stopping views and natural theatre on display every step of the way.